 - Pipeline edit app—At the land department editor level, the app assists expansion by plotting pipeline routes based on current, historic, or new right-of-way access.
 The engineering editor level provides a records storehouse for tank data specifications and inspection records.

-- SWAT mobile app—Field crews use this app with Collector for ArcGIS, a mobile data collection app, to share basic feature layers with response specialists in the field and in the office.
+- SWAT mobile app—Field crews use this app with ArcGIS Collector, a mobile data collection app, to share basic feature layers with response specialists in the field and in the office.
 Crews also have access on a disconnected, remote tablet to customized response plans.
 Also, crews can report features that may influence plans, such as previously unknown obstacles by collecting geography, attributes, and even real-time photos.

 The use of Web AppBuilder has garnered positive feedback and given staff the tools to do their jobs more proficiently, delivering superior results for BFPL.